RayAndrade/TheRayCode/Java/Factory/F2/script.md

     }
 }
 ```
-We can eaily add this ship to our game by just adding another choice we can make by adding
+In the class **EnemyShipFactory** We can eaily add this ship to our game by just adding another choice we can make by adding
 ```java
 else
    if (newShipType.equals("B")){